oracle-livelabs/database/edition-based-redefinition/introduction/intro.md

 - Data changes are made safely by writing only to new columns or new tables not seen by the old edition.
 An editioning view exposes a different projection of a table into each edition to allow each to see just its own columns.

-- Crossedition triggers propagate data changes made by the old edition into the new edition’s columns, or (in hot-rollover) vice-versa.
+- Cross edition triggers propagate data changes made by the old edition into the new edition’s columns, or (in hot-rollover) vice-versa.

-**EBR is available for use in all editions of Oracle Database without the need to license it**

-You can watch the video below for an overview on Oracle Edition Based Redefinition.
+You can watch the video for an overview on Oracle EBR.

 [EBR Introduction] (videohub:1_p6bapnjx)